apoc64/WackyWidgetsRails/README.md

 brew upgrade rbenv
 rbenv install 2.6.3
 ```
+Note for M1 Macs: If you have homebrew and rbenv configured in Terminal using Rosetta, and a text editor with an integrated terminal not using Rosetta, run the previous commands in Terminal.

 This uses webpacker and yarn for JavaScript dependencies.
 If necessary, run:
 `brew install yarn`